crazyleg/MATD3--reinforcement-learning/README.md

 ![Trained Agent][image2]

+# Environment

+Unity engine provides environment state as 24 float numbers for each for 2 agents (2x24).
+It expects to be provded with an action (2 floats) for each of 2 agents (2x2).

 # Solution

 First, I just duplicated typical TD3 algorithm from my previous project [https://github.com/crazyleg/TD3-reacher] and wrapped it in a multiagent class.
 It didn't work - agents didn't trained or converged to edge cases.
 Sometimes one agent started to perform nicely, but another wasn't.